 What Is A Preapproval Letter?

 A preapproval letter is a document from a financial lender that states that the lender is potentially open to lending you money in an amount up to a certain limit.
-While real estate agents and home sellers don’t need to see one before they start showing you houses, they do find preapproval letters helpful.
+While real estate agents and home sellers don’t always need to see one before they start showing you houses, they do find preapproval letters helpful (and some won’t show you homes at all until you have one).
 That’s because a preapproval letter generally implies that you’re creditworthy enough to make a purchase of the home.
-In effect, while a preapproval letter is not necessary to have in order to begin showing you real estate properties, it does help provide real estate agents and sellers with greater peace of mind that you’ll ultimately be able to seal the deal.
+In effect, while a preapproval letter is not necessary to begin visiting real estate properties, it does help provide real estate agents and sellers with greater peace of mind that you’ll ultimately be able to seal the deal.

-Noting this, having a preapproval letter in their back pocket can give buyers a competitive edge, especially when compared to home shoppers who have not sought mortgage preapproval.
-With a preapproval letter in-hand, you’ll not only be able to make offers on properties faster, but you’ll also enjoy a leg up on shoppers who haven’t gone through advance financial screening to see if they qualify for a mortgage.
+Noting this, having a preapproval letter can give buyers a competitive edge, especially when compared to home shoppers who have not sought mortgage preapproval.
+With a preapproval letter, you’ll not only be able to make offers on properties faster, but you’ll also enjoy a leg up on shoppers who haven’t gone through financial screening to see if they qualify for a mortgage.

 How Preapproval Letters Help Buyers